Literature of East Germany: 1949–1961

 This period saw literature and other art forms become an official part of government planning.
 Culture and art were to reflect the ideals and values of socialism and to function as a means of educating the masses, an idea known as socialist realism.
 Special government divisions were set up, notably the Amt für Literatur und Verlagswesen (Office for Literature and Publishing) and the Staatlichen Kommission für Kunstangelegenheiten (State Arts Commission).

-The literature produced during the 1950s is known as Aufbau which means 'building up'.
+The literature produced during the 1950s is known as Aufbau, which means 'building up'.
 It is concerned with the establishment of industry and raises the ordinary worker to the status of hero.

 1961–1971

-The beginning of this period is marked by the construction of the Berlin Wall dividing East and West Berlin.
+The beginning of this period is marked by the construction of the Berlin Wall dividing East and West Berlins.
 Aufbauliteratur was replaced by increasingly critical Ankunftsliteratur (literally: arrival literature) which was much less ideological but practical and realistic out of which the later artistic opposition to the ruling Socialist Unity Party of Germany (SED) grew, although still aligned with the SED's cultural and political program.